 New Mexico’s Solo and Small Practice Legal Incubator

-The Entrepreneurs in Community Lawyering (ECL) program helps new attorneys start successful and profitable solo and small firm practices throughout New Mexico.
+The Entrepreneurs in Community Lawyering (ECL) program helps new attorneys start successful solo practices throughout New Mexico.

 How the Program Works

-ECL is a 24-month program that provides training in both the practice of law and how to run a law practice as a successful business.
-In addition to training, ECL will provide participating attorneys with subsidized office space, use of office equipment, and many other benefits to assist newer attorneys start their own solo and small firm practices.
+ECL is a 12-month program with an option to continue in the program for an additional 12 months under certain circumstances.
+ECL provides mentorship and training in both the practice of law and how to run a law practice as a successful business.
+In addition to training, ECL will provide participating attorneys with subsidized office space, use of office equipment, and many other benefits to assist newer attorneys start their own solo practices.

 ECL helps participants explore areas and methods of practice that focus on meeting the needs of middle-income New Mexicans.
 These New Mexicans can afford to pay for legal services but often end up representing themselves, forgoing the legal help they need or turning to online services because they cannot afford traditional legal service models.
-This unmet need for legal services creates an excellent business opportunity for new attorneys who want to open solo and small firm practices throughout New Mexico.
+This unmet need for legal services creates an excellent business opportunity for new attorneys who want to open their own solo practices throughout New Mexico.